cert-manager/cert-manager/design/20220720-per-certificate-owner-ref.md

   ca.crt: "..."
 ```

-The proposition is to add a new field `certificateOwnerRef` to the Certificate resource:
+The proposition is to add a new field `cleanupPolicy` to the Certificate resource:

 ```yaml
 apiVersion: cert-manager.io/v1